Microglia Makeover: How Exercise Rejuvenates Brain Cells to Fight Cognitive Decline

 Q: What's the minimum amount of exercise needed for brain benefits?

-A: Even moderate activity, like brisk walking for 30 minutes several times per week, can provide cognitive benefits.
-The key is consistency over intensity.
+A: Even moderate activity, like brisk walking for 30 minutes several times weekly, can provide cognitive benefits.
+Consistency is more important than intensity.

 Key Takeaways

-Consistency Matters: Regular, moderate exercise is more important than intense, irregular workouts for brain health.
+Consistent, moderate exercise is more effective than irregular intense workouts

-Comprehensive Benefits: Physical activity provides both immediate and long-term cognitive advantages.
+Exercise provides both immediate and long-term cognitive advantages

 Future Research Directions